Chapter 1:

 I guess that makes sense, demon lord and all that.

-"This world is filled to the brim with rot, poisoned so thoroughly by greed and selfishness, and I have devoted my life to cleaning it up."
+"This world is plagued with rot, poisoned so thoroughly by greed and selfishness, and I have devoted my life to cleaning it up."

 "What do you define as rot, exactly?"
 I shoot them an incredulous look.
 Lots of these evil types act like they're the hero, but really only crave power.
 Real 'bullied in high school' energy, if you get what I mean.